flowplayer/flowplayer-hlsjs/README.md

 option   | default value | description
 :------- | :------------ | :----------
 `anamorphic` | `false`   |Set to `true` for streams with a non-square sample aspect ratio.
-Some browsers do not handle these correctly, and will then not attempt to play them. *Caveat:* As these streams will not be played correctly by <a href="http://flowplayer.org/docs/setup.html#flash-hls">Flash HLS engine</a> either because Flash is agnostic of display aspect ratio, the `application/x-mpegurl` type should be set twice in the sources array, with the `engine` <a href="https://flowplayer.org/docs/setup.html#source-options">source option</a> `hlsjs` and `html5`.
+Some browsers do not handle these correctly, and will then not attempt to play them. *Caveat:* As these streams will not be played correctly by the [Flash HLS engine](https://flowplayer.org/docs/setup.html#flash-hls) either because Flash is agnostic of display aspect ratio, the `application/x-mpegurl` type should be set twice in the sources array, with the `engine` [source option](https://flowplayer.org/docs/setup.html#source-options) `hlsjs` and `html5`.
 `autoLevelCapping` | `-1` | Forbids the player to pick a higher clip resolution/bitrate than specified when in ABR mode.
 Accepts an index number from `0` (lowest) to highest.
 The default value `-1` means no capping, and may also be specified as boolean `false`.
 `recover` | `0` | Maximum attempts to recover from network and media errors which are considered fatal by hls.js.
 Set to `-1` for an infinite amount of recovery attempts. - Be careful, the player may have to be rescued from an undefined state.
 `smoothSwitching` | `true` | Whether manual HLS quality selection should be smooth - level change with begin of next segment - or instant.
 Setting `false` can cause a playback pause on switch.